Jiozhang/CRISPR-modular-deep-learning/README.md

 ## Fine-tuned models:
 <img width="2036" height="1066" alt="image" src="https://github.com/user-attachments/assets/3f60f4ab-4acb-4b6c-a7b0-d670c362a3c0" />

 ## Simply input guide sequence (in RNA) and target sequence (in DNA), follow the instructions above the input box.
-Note that both guide and target sequences should correspond to protospacer:
+Note that both guide and target sequences (and template sequence if predicting prime editing reactions) should correspond to these of the protospacer strand:
 <img width="2000" height="712" alt="image" src="https://github.com/user-attachments/assets/17c26cef-6edd-422a-89e1-3e06fc61deaf" />

 ## Then click on "Predict", the predicted activity will appear below: